 Buying vs. Renting: Conventional wisdom is that buying is better in the long run.
 But you have to commit to living in the same home for 5-10 years minimum (regardless of any life changes) to see a financial advantage.
 See the following approximation of buying or renting a $135,000 home for 6 years, given a 0% housing/renting market change (we do this because no one can predict the market):

 - Buying: A 10% down payment and closing costs are $17,500.
 You have an $880 a month mortgage/tax/insurance or $63,360 over six years, but you can subtract a $7,200 tax credit.
 Add the cost of fixing/upgrading of $800 a year, or $4,800 over six years.
 After six years, you would have $25,930 in equity, but selling costs will leave you with $15,330.
 Total cost: $63,130.

 - Renting: $950 a month rent and $10 for renters insurance, costs $69,120 over six years.
 During that time, you earned 2.5% interest on your $17,500, leaving you with $19,740 after taxes.Total cost: $49,380.

 - Because the cost to buy/sell a house takes so long to recoup, buying is a long term commitment and potentially risky (if the market falls, you lose/change job, or repairs become too costly).
 If the market is rising 2% per year, six years would be the break-even point in this example.
 Buying a home is a better financial decision if you own for longer, the rental costs in your area are inflated, and/or the market is rising (no one can predict this).
-A larger down payment will help, but typically only if you have no other debt.
 Both renting and buying are fine choices if you run the numbers or use the NY Times Calculator.
 For a more in depth review, see Khan Acadamy.